March 2020

 Generally, to complete the internship, a student must complete the following assignments:

-1. Short description with picture, intern’s name, logo of organization at which internship was completed, job title at organization, major and concentration, and expected graduation date.
-This description will be broadcast on the screens in the Jepson Lobby.
+1. Short description with picture, intern’s name, logo of organization at which internship was completed, job title at the organization, major and concentration, and expected graduation date.
+This description might be broadcast on the screens in the Jepson Lobby.

 2. Longer description of less than 400 words for publication on website.
 Description will answer the following questions.